Ch0wW/docker-hlds-won2-1104/README.md

 # docker-hlds-won2
 A docker image that automates setting up a 1.1.0.4 Half-Life dedicated server, using the WON2 protocol, required to play various betas and releases of Counter-Strike.

+### Other projects related to WON2 HLDS...
+- If you want to host a server for **Counter-Strike 1.5** and various pre-Steam mods, you should [check this repository instead](https://github.com/Ch0wW/docker-hlds-won2).

 # Requirements
 - Docker
 - docker-compose

 ### Features
-* Creates a barebones HLDS Environment using Debian 12 (i386).
+* Creates a barebones HLDS Environment using Debian 12 (i386), using vanilla files and security patches only.
-* Includes Team Fortress Classic, Counter-Strike 1.0 dedicated server files in its vanilla configuration that can be configured outside the docker image.
+* Server settings can be configured without the requirement of rebuilding the docker image (with the exception of Half-Life 1)

+### Included mods
+- Counter-Strike 1.0 (retail)
+- Counter-Strike beta 7.1
+- Team Fortress Classic (v1.5)

 ### Installation/Usage